ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Result:
 : `LogicalType`

-The "search" function extension provides a way to check whether a given string contains a substring that matches a given regular expression, which is in {{-iregexp}} form.
+The `search()` function extension provides a way to check whether a given string contains a substring that matches a given regular expression, which is in {{-iregexp}} form.